nicolejkeeney/icesat2-book/README.md

 <!-- #region -->

+## Version warning

-**WARNING:** This code base is a work in progress.
+This code base is a work in progress.
 You've found our outdated version 1; this version no longer has a functional Jupyter Book.
 Our current, updated code base (version 2) is available in this [GitHub repository](https://github.com/akpetty/icesat2-book) and as a Jupyter Book at [this link](https://www.icesat-2-sea-ice-state.info/)

 ICESat-2 Sea Ice Thickness Data Analysis and Visualization
 =============================================